sj/LGTM.com-GitHub.com-Chrome-extension/README.md

 3. Enable "Developer mode" (top right)
 4. Click "Load unpacked", and navigate to the location of your local clone of this repository

+## Ideas for future work

+ - If a repository hasn't been analysed by LGTM yet, give the user the option to add it to LGTM.com
+ - Support for forks: use the GitHub API to resolve a fork to its source, and then use that when linking to LGTM.com

+Pull requests are more than welcome!

 ## License

 Unless [stated otherwise](lib/README.md), the code in this repository is licensed under the [Apache License, version 2.0](LICENSE.txt).